chrisgilldc/cobrabay/README.md

 # Future Enhancements & Bug Fixes
 ## Enhancements:
 * Better separate undock and dock modes.
-Currently undock uses too much of the dock behavior.
+Currently, undock uses too much of the dock behavior.
 * Range-based trigger.
 Start process based on range changes
-* Replace strober with progress bar
+* Replace strober with progress bar - **In progress**
 * Ability to save current system settings to config file
 * Ability to soft-reload system from config file
 * Ability to save current vehicle position as offsets
 * Even better sensor handling.
-Reset sensors if they go offline.
+Reset sensors if they go offline. - **In progress**

-## Known Bugs:
+## Known Issues:
 * Detector offsets sometimes don't apply.
+* If MQTT broker is inaccessible during startup, an MQTT trigger will cause system to go into a loop.